RyanCheng98153/llm-remove-mistake/archieve/responses/result_mistake_conversation.md

 **Person B:** "Wow, so they were even pushing boundaries during a time of such political upheaval?
 That's really interesting."

 **Person A:** "Wait, hold on... <hint> Actually, I just realized that I got the century wrong.
 Impressionism actually began in the late 19th century, not the 18th.
-That was a different artistic movement, and while they were revolutionary in their time, Impressionism was a different kind of revolution."
+That was a different artistic movement, and while they were revolutionary in their time, Impressionism was a different kind of revolution."</hint>

 **Person B:** "Oh, I see.
 I guess it's easy to get the timelines mixed up with all these different movements."